cyberark/conjur-service-broker/README.md

     ---
     # Policy for the Organization
     - !policy
-      # Organization GUID from PCF.
+      # Organization GUID from the platform.
       # This may be obtained by running `cf org --guid {org name}
       id: cbd7a05a-b304-42a9-8f66-6827ae6f78a1
       body: